1twalters01/Conjugat_app/Backend/scraping/scraper/src/functionality/readme.md

-Need to rename this folder folder
+Need to rename this folder and the files